 But somehow some in our society would like to force music out of education because adults who don't understand education feel that music is an overly expensive and unnecessary "hobby."

 Here is an article about the cuts.
-The comments below the article are as interesting as the article itself: the childless "taxpayer" who feels that schools should teach math and English and forget the "nice-to-haves"; the person who says, "Good.
+The comments below the article, now deleted, were as interesting as the article itself: the childless "taxpayer" who feels that schools should teach math and English and forget the "nice-to-haves"; the person who says, "Good.
 It is about time.
 Music programs are one of the easiest programs to duplicate by the few parents who have a minority of the students in the school.
 Get a hall, Hire an ex teacher... done."
 And there are the ever-present comments about the "bad teachers."

 The truth of the matter is that educating a child is complicated business, involving time, motivation and a variety of approaches.

 Music is both a physical discipline and a rigorous course of academic study, a unique field that simultaneously trains a child in math, language arts, coordination and cooperation.
 Only a musical illiterate would think music could be taught as a series of ad-hoc after-school programs and that a teacher with musical expertise and pedagogy is so easy to find that you just stick a random "ex-teacher" in there.

 Music is a language, both written and aural.
 The benefits of a music education come from delving deeper into it than simply singing or scratching the surface experimentally with an instrument.
 Something like the A-B-C song is only the beginning.

 Here are a few of the elements involved in a thorough musical education: